 Internal Audit Structure

-Internal audit refers to the series of activities, ranging from the objective and comprehensive evaluation of the effectiveness and appropriateness of each process relating to governance, risk management, and control, to providing recommendations and corrective guidance, etc., toward the resolution of problems from an independent standpoint of the departments and business processes that are subject to the audit, based on a plan approved by the board of directors of each of our group companies.
+Internal audit refers to a series of activities, ranging from the objective and comprehensive evaluation of the effectiveness and appropriateness of each process relating to governance, risk management, and control to the provision of recommendations and corrective guidance, etc. toward the resolution of problems, under the supervision of the Board of Directors, with organizational independence ensured.

-Through these series of activities, internal audits assist the board of directors of each of our group companies to fulfill their managerial duties efficiently and effectively.
+Through this series of activities, internal audits assist the Board of Directors of each of our group companies to fulfill their role of supervising management efficiently and effectively.
 In line with the Basic Policy for Internal Audit established by Mizuho Financial Group, our principal banking subsidiaries and other core group companies conduct internal audits, which include the internal auditing of their respective subsidiaries.

 In addition, with respect to the management of risks applicable across the Mizuho group, we coordinate internal audits throughout the group to assess the risk management status of the group as a whole.